ysBach/yssbtmpy/README.md

 # yssbtmpy

-Python package to do thermal modeling on atmosphereless bodies in the Solar system.
+My personal Python package to do thermal modeling on atmosphereless bodies in the Solar system.